avillia/colourPerception/README.md

 2. As many natural processes, linguistics' ones could not be performed in an experimental way - the possibly ten-thousand-years-lasting processes unrepeatable due to obvious reasons, - so the only way to study them is by studying their models.

-3. This is an interesting case of connecting fields of science that seems to be unrelated - linguistics, biology, and data science.
+3. This is an interesting case of connecting fields of science that seem to be unrelated - linguistics, biology, and data science.

-4. And its ambitious, hilarious and complex project - why not to implement it?
+4. And its ambitious, hilarious and complex project - why not implement it?

 ### How?